marcmazraany/MarcMazraany_Inmind_FinalProject/README.md

-# Final_Project_Inmind - Multi-Agent Analytics & Strategy Stack
+# Final_Project_Inmind — Multi-Agent Analytics & Strategy Stack
 *(ADK × LangGraph × MCP with shared RAG, web tools & SQL toolkit)*

+> A composable “consulting assistant” that answers KPI questions from your SQLite DB and crafts grounded strategies by combining internal RAG with external web research—all through one cohesive workflow.

 ## check list: ✓ ✗